MobleyLab/benchmarksets/README.md

 ## The paper

 The most up-to-date version of this perpetual review is always available [here](https://github.com/MobleyLab/benchmarksets/blob/master/paper/benchmarkset.pdf).
 Additionally, this repository provides the authoritative source for all versions of this paper.
-Selected versions of the paper are also archived preprints on [bioRxiv](http://biorxiv.org/content/early/2016/09/11/074625).
+Released versions of the paper are also archived as preprints on[eScholarship](http://escholarship.org/uc/item/9p37m6bq).
 An early version of this work was published in [Annual Review of Biophysics 46:531-558 (2017)](https://doi.org/10.1146/annurev-biophys-070816-033654).
-The Annual Reviews version will likely go out of date, though we are endeavoring to keep the bioRxiv version current.
+The Annual Reviews version will likely go out of date, though we are endeavoring to keep the eScholarship version current.

 Source files for the paper are deposited here on this GitHub repository, as detailed below, and comments/suggestions, etc. are welcome via the issue tracker (https://github.com/MobleyLab/benchmarksets/issues).